626.4 Transverse Rumble Strips

 Rumble strips placed in the traveled way should not be overused.
 If rumble strips are used at too many locations, they may lose their ability to gain the motorist’s attention.
 For this reason, transverse rumble strips should only be used at locations where conventional methods are not working.

-See Figure 626.4.1, below, for guidance for stop approaches to intersection.
+See Figure 626.4.1, below, for guidance for stop approaches to intersections.
 Figure 626.4.2 provides additional information for typical dimensions of transverse rumble strips.